-Ideas Exchange Innovation through a Design Co-opetition in Southeast Calgary Perry + Associates SOURCE: Brookfield Residential OVERVIEW In the spirit of devising an Area Structure Plan (ASP) that is unique to Calgary and complements the location and character of the area, the Rangeview Landowners, consisting of Brookfield Residential, Danube Farming, Ollerenshaw Ranch Ltd., and the Trafford Family initiated a Design Co-opetition.
-The Co-opetition involved CIVITAS, Design Workshop, and Perry + Associates design teams, Urban Systems and Brown & Associates coordination and facilitation, City of Calgary Administration participation and input, and landowners all working together to facilitate a unique type of engagement to exchange ideas.
+Perry + Associates SOURCE: Brookside Residential OVERVIEW In the spirit of devising an Area Structure Plan (ASP) that is unique to Calgary and complements the location and character of the area, the Rangeview Landowners, consisting of Brookfield Residential, Danube Farming, Ollerenshaw Ranch Ltd. (Section 23), and the Trafford Family initiated a Design Co-opetition.
 The Co-opetition was aimed to produce, test and compare alternative urban design ideas and concepts through a process that worked to engage all key stakeholders.
 The Design Co-opetition was the unique engagement tool that created not only synergies with stakeholders but brought together the different owners as a united landowner group to engage in the possibilities of what could be designed on their lands.
+The Design Co-opetition was truly designed to be a friendly process that aspired to coalesce the preferred elements from each of the three plans that could then be further examined as part of the ASP process.
 WHAT IS A DESIGN CO-OPETITION?